White Noise for Focus

 Start Focusing Now

 Open offices, coffee shops, home distractions—modern life is full of interruptions.
-Each distraction doesn't just break your focus; it takes 23 minutes on average to fully regain concentration.
+And a distraction doesn't just cost the few seconds it lasts; research on workplace attention suggests it can take many minutes to fully settle back into the task you left.

-Consistent noise covers up distracting sounds—conversations, traffic, notifications—making them less attention-grabbing.
+Consistent noise covers up distracting sounds—conversations, traffic, notifications—so they're less likely to grab your attention.

 Steady background sound gives your brain something consistent to tune out, reducing the pull of random stimuli.